 Three well-known Native American artists will have their contemporary art pieces, including, paintings and photography on exhibit at separate locations in south-central Oklahoma

 New exhibits feature Native American artists

 By Linda Miller

-Contemporary art pieces by four well-known Native American artists are on display through June at three separate locations in Oklahoma.
+Contemporary art pieces by Jeannie Barbour, Mary Ruth Barnes and Cale Chadwick, all award-winning Native American artists, are on exhibit through Oct.
+31 at three separate locations in Oklahoma.

 BY M. J. VAN DEVENTER